I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 June is an excellent month to visit Zanzibar.

-The rains should have become even less frequent, allowing more time to spend exploring the historic Stone Town and relaxing on its beaches.
-The islands are busier and therefore lodging costs are inevitably higher.
+The rains become sparse, allowing you more time to spend outdoors exploring the historic Stonetown and relaxing on the stunning beaches.
+The islands are busier and lodging costs are accordingly higher.

-The sea is usually calm and clear, ideal for all beach and water activities, including snorkelling and scuba diving along its stunning, colourful coral reefs.
+The sea is usually calm and clear, ideal for all beach and water activities.
+I highly recommend snorkelling and scuba diving along Zanzinbar’s colourful coral reefs.

 July in Tanzania